 Its hinge design enables a 90-degree pivot between two sections of the barricade.
 This flexibility at the joints lets you effectively use this Rock Road Safety water-filled barrier to manage tight turns and curved roads.

 The WB300 features a large 8-inch fill hole that improves the pace of the filling process.
 The fill hole is secured by a twist-lock and plastic cap.

 It also features two tamper-resistant drain holes that ensure quick draining after use.
 Hinge points of the WB300 water barrier have a double-wall knuckle design to prevent breakage at joints.
 The WB300 has built-in mounting holes to secure the barrier to the ground.

 CONTRACTOR Water-filled Barrier is a more economical option that meets all your barrier needs.

-This 61” wide barrier weighs in around 48lbs when empty and also has forklift and pallet jack holes, making it very easy and cost effective to handle and transport.
+This 61-inch-wide barrier weighs around 48 pounds when empty.
+It also has forklift and pallet jack holes, making it very easy and cost-effective to handle and transport.

-The CONTRACTOR Water-filled Barrier features a 4” fill cap and a 2” drain plug and is made of polyethylene with UV8 protection.
-The 3/16” thick walls and rotational molding process ensures that these barriers are very durable.
+The CONTRACTOR Water-filled Barrier features a 4-inch fill cap and a 2-inch drain plug and is made of polyethylene with UV8 protection.
+The 3/16-inch thick walls and rotational molding process ensures that these barriers are very durable.